amacgregor/allanmacgregor/src/pages/articles/2015-01-25-design-patterns-in-php-adapters/index.md

 ---
-title: "Design Patterns in PHP: Adapters"
+title: 'Design Patterns in PHP: Adapters'
 date: 2015-01-25T09:53:16-05:00
 layout: post
 draft: false
-path: "/posts/design-patterns-in-php-adapters"
+path: '/posts/design-patterns-in-php-adapters'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Programming"
+  - 'Programming'
-    - "Design Patterns"
+  - 'Design Patterns'
-    - "PHP"
+  - 'PHP'
-description: "The adapter pattern also referred as the wrapper pattern, I find that wrapper is a more fitting name since it describes clearly what this pattern does; it encapsulates the functionality of a class or object into a class with a common public interfaces."
+description: 'The adapter pattern also referred as the wrapper pattern, I find that wrapper is a more fitting name since it describes clearly what this pattern does; it encapsulates the functionality of a class or object into a class with a common public interfaces.'
 ---

 The **adapter pattern** also referred as the wrapper pattern, I find that wrapper is a more fitting name since it describes clearly what this pattern does; it encapsulates the functionality of a class or object into a class with a common public interfaces.

 > In software engineering, the adapter pattern is a software design pattern that allows the interface of an existing class to be used for another interface.[1]
 It is often used to make existing classes work with others without modifying their source code.